 Sussex MS Centre benefits from many hours of volunteer time.
-Volunteers operate the Oxygen Chamber, staff reception, organise fundraising and social events, provide refreshments, help in the garden, and assist generally in the day-to-day running of the Centre.
+Volunteers operate the Oxygen Chamber, Reception, organise fundraising and social events, provide refreshments, help in the garden, and assist generally in the day-to-day running of the Centre.
+This amounts to 4 FTE.

-We held a party for all our volunteers in June to thank them for all the work that they do aligning our party with National Volunteers week for the first time.
+We held a party for all our volunteers in June to thank them for all the work that they do aligning our party with National Volunteers week.
 We extend our heartfelt thanks to them all for their time, dedication and commitment without which we would cease to exist.